osuosl/vagrant-plugin-ganeti/README.md

         ganeti.pnode = "gnode.organisation.org"
         ganeti.disks =[{"size"=>"8000"}]
         ganeti.disk_template = "plain"
-        override.ssh.username = "User name of the default user "
+        override.ssh.username = "root"
-        override.ssh.private_key_path = "Path to your private key" end
       end
+    end

 And then run vagrant up --provider=ganeti.

 This will start an  instance in the Ganeti Cluster.
-And assuming your SSH information was filled in properly within your Vagrantfile, SSH and provisioning will work as well.
+Other overridable Settings Include

+        override.ssh.username = "User Name"
+        override.ssh.private_key_path = "Path to your private key"

 If you have issues with SSH connecting, make sure that the instances are being launched with a security group that allows SSH access.